JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 - **Potential Improvements**:
   - Again, the same as Sagittal T1 scans, increase the quality of the scans, omitting potentially harmful ones.
   - Improve the distribution through augmentation.
+> By improving the class imbalance in the data, any skew of the accuracy due to the lack of moderate/severe cases will be gone.

 ---